SpintroniK/libeXaDrums/README.md

 ### Dependencies

-libeXaDrums depends on Alsa and TinyXml2.
+libeXaDrums depends on Alsa, TinyXml2 and minizip.
 You can install those two libraries using this command line:

 ```shell
 sudo apt install libasound2-dev libtinyxml2-dev libminizip-dev